Abstracts (Day 2)

 Soumaya Snoussi (Pukyong National University, Busan)

 Sound design in the film industry is not only about technological advancements and improving the auditory experience, but also serves as a tool for filmmakers to create immersive stories and evoke emotional responses in viewers.
-The war film genre is characterised by its chaotic and tumultuous soundscape, demonstarting historical events, and warfare grounds.
-The narrative of the film may be based on real-life events and soldiers’ statements of sound during combat, thus making it challenging to convey real-life sonic experiences.
-To achieve this, modern technological advancements and sound design techniques are necessary to accurately portray a fulfilling auditory experience and a sense of sonic realism for the audience.
-This paper investigates the narrative functions and realistic modes of war films in relation to sound design and subjectivity.
-Through film cases, including Saving Private Ryan, Hacksaw Ridge, and 1917, this study explores sound design from narrative analysis to psychoacoustics, with reference to sound production studies related to editing and mixing practices.
-Using multichannel sound strategies, a framework of chaos and mortal peril was created, and the sound design revealed a pattern of narrative tension and release, resulting in a heroic narrative and making the development of sound design techniques able to emulate sonic realism and immerse the digitally literate audience into the lead characters’ auditory subjective experiences and battlefield soundscape.
+The war film genre is characterized by its chaotic and tumultuous soundscape, demonstrating historical events, and warfare grounds.
+The sounds of war may be based on real-life events and soldiers’ statements during combat, and could be a process of pure artifice, thus making it challenging to convey real-life sonic experiences.
+Technological advancements in audio and sound design techniques have facilitated the portrayal of sonic realism and a fulfilling auditory experience for the audiences.
+This paper investigates the narratives and realistic modes of war films in relation to diegetic sounds and subjectivity.
+Through film cases depicting WWI and WWII – Saving Private Ryan, Hacksaw Ridge (1917) and All Quiet on the Western Front (2022) – this study explores war soundscapes from the sounds of machines and men to narrative functions, with reference to sound production studies related to editing and mixing practices.
+And while the main character plays a significant role in conveying the warfare, subjective sounds will be taken into account as the internal diegetic sounds, which convey the mental subjectivity of “the man on a mission”.
+Consequently, narrative functions and the framework of chaos and mortal peril were supported, where sound design revealed a pattern of narrative tension and a disguised release.
+In addition to portraying the subjective sounds that emphasize the heroic narrative and delve into the character’s innermost thoughts and feelings, immersing the digitally literate audience into the hero’s auditory subjective experience and battlefield soundscape.

 Bio: